aaronestre/TagalogDictionaryScrape/README.md

 I wanted to create my own dicitionary of Tagalog vocabulary words in order to use for my other project, **Tagalong**.
 With this data, I can update a database with the words so that I can then make flashcards to learn from.

+As of 1/29/2025, [Tagalog Pinoy Dictionary](https://tagalog.pinoydictionary.com) is down and unable to be scraped.

 ---

 ### Example Output